nataliiasolomchak21/the-life-of-ernest-hemingway/README.md

 The project was deployed to Github Pages using the following steps:

-   1. Log in to Github or sign up (if you don't have an account)
+   1. Log in to Github or sign up (if you don't have an account).
    2. Locate the repository for the project called 'the-life-of-ernest-hemingway'.
    3. Go to Settings page.
    4. Choose Pages in a navigational bar on the left-hand side.
    5. Under 'Build and deployment', you'll see 'Source'.
-Choose 'Deploy to Branch' from dropdwon menu.
+Choose 'Deploy to Branch' from dropdown menu.
-   6. Make sure that 'main' branch is selected and folder is set '/ (root)'.
+   6. Make sure that 'main' branch is selected and folder is set to '/ (root)'.
 Click 'Save'.
    7. Refresh the page and you'll see the link to your website.
    8. Congratulations!
 Your website has been deployed.